Monthly Climate Summary: February 2026

 Precipitation

-Maps of precipitation and departure from normal
+Map of Ohio with accumulated precipitation and departure from normal for precipitation.

-Figure 3a: Accumulated precipitation and 3b: Departures from Normal for the month of August 2024.
+Figure 3a: Accumulated precipitation and 3b: Departures from Normal for the month of February 2026.
 Data courtesy of the Midwestern Regional Climate Center.

 Soil & Energy

-Maps of soil moisture at 0-40 cm and 0-200 cm
+Map of 0-40 and 0-200 cm soil moisture.

 Product Note: Both NASA SPoRT LIS soil moisture products contain small pockets of inaccurate data indicating extremely wet or dry conditions.
 These small-scale errors can emerge in remote sensing products covering large areas or grid-spacings.
 For more information, please contact Geddy Davis (davis.5694@osu.edu).

-Notable Events
+Notable Event

 Looking Ahead